Towhid0845/interview-questions/Frontend.md

 ## Compare Css Flexbox and Grid.
 When would you use one ove the other ?
 Flexbox is a one-dimensional layout method ideal for arranging items in asingle row or column, offering control over alignment and spacing.
 Use Flexbox for simpler, linear layouts.
 Grid is a two-dimensional layout system, perfect for creating complex layouts and aligning content within rows and columns.
 Use Grid for more complex, multi-dimensional layouts.

+## What  makes a web application a PWAs ?
+PWAs are web application that use modern web technologies to provide a fast, reliable, and engaging user experience, key features include the ability to work offline, receive push notifications, and access hardware features, wich can improve engagement and performance on mobile devices.

+## What key performance metrices would you consider critical for a web application ?
+Critical web performance metrics include First Contentful Paint (FCP), Largest Contentful Paint (LCP), Time to Interactive (TTI), Speed Index, Cumulative Layout Shift (CLS), and First Input Delay (FID).
+These metrics help understand the loading experience,interactivity, and vsual stability of a page.

+## How do you protect a front-end appliacation from common security threats ?
+To peotect a front-end application, implement Content Security Policy (CSP), sanitize user input to prevent XSS attacks, use HTTPS for securely, and keep dependencies up to date to avoid vulnerabilities.

+## Compare server-side rendering (SSR) and client-side rendering (CSR).
+- CST renders pages directly in the browser using JavaScript, leading to faster subsequent page loads and a smoother usr experience.
+Use CSR for dynamic, app-like experiences.
+- SSR generates HTML on the server and sends it to the client, improving initial load time and SEO.
+Use SSR for static sites or when SEO is a priority.

+## What strategies and tools do you use for front-end testing ?
+Effective front-end testing strategies include unit testing with Jest. integration testing with React Testing Library, and end-to-end testing with Cypress or Selenium.
+Each testing type targets different aspects of the application, from inividual functions and components to integrated workflows and the full user experience.